Highland Tour Guide Island Tours

 Leaving Inverness at 08:00 we follow the road along Loch Ness to Fort William, where we stop for a light breakfast.
 Crossing the Corran Narrows by ferry we drive across the Ardgour Peninsula to the port of Lochaline and the short ferry crossing to Fishnish on Mull, here we head for Duart Castle home of the Clan Maclean for a tour of this Historic Castle.

-Depending on time we stop for a wonder through the town of Fort William before heading back to Inverness via the South side of Loch Ness to arrive into Inverness between 18:00 - 19:00 in time for your evening meal.
+Depending on time we stop for a wonder through the town of Fort William before heading back to Inverness to arrive back in time for your evening meal.

 More of Mull can be seen and a trip to Iona is possible email for details of the Iona visit.